 I am able and have experience of working both in a short and long term way, which is something we will discuss at our initial meeting, as how we decide to work will affect how we structure our time together.
 We will also agree the fee as shown on my fees pages.

-I also ask that we meet weekly, at the same time and in the same place; obviously there will be times when both of us will need to be flexible but studies have shown that regularity increases the efficacy of counselling and helps to support the work.
+I also ask that we meet weekly, at the same time and in the same place, although there will be times when both of us will need to be flexible.

-I am also a qualified supervisor and I hold an experiential Diploma in Supervision.
-This enables me to work with counsellors, psychotherapists and allied health professionals.
-The training covered both theory and ways of working as well as the importance of contracting and boundaries.
-I work with individuals as well as groups – please see my fees page for my charging structure.
+I am also a qualified supervisor and hold an experiential Diploma in Supervision.
+This qualification enables me to work with counsellors, psychotherapists and allied health professionals.
+My training covered both theory and ways of working as well as the importance of contracting and boundaries.
+In this context I work with individuals as well as groups – please see my fees page (fees pages.) for my charging structure.

-I have a lot of experience of working in schools with children, young people and their families and view our counselling work as ‘systemic’, it is my belief that each family is its own ‘system’ and to only change one part of that ‘system’ may cause more stress than relief.
-If we are able to effect change or just the willingness to change on more than one part this ‘system’ then we are more likely to enable change and the benefits that this may bring.
+Lastly I also have a lot of experience of working in schools with children, young people and their families and view our counselling work as ‘systemic’.
+Part of my belief is that each family is its own ‘system’ and to only change one part of that ‘system’ may cause more stress than relief.
+If we are able to effect change or just the willingness to change on more than one part this ‘system’ then we are more likely to enable change as a whole and this benefits the whole ‘system’.

-I often have a creative slant to my work but am aware that for some talking is healing in itself and would always negotiate and discuss what I would like to do and why: ultimately I would not force you to work in a way you were uncomfortable with.
+There is often a creative slant to my work but I am also aware that for some talking is healing in itself and would always negotiate and discuss what I would like to do and why: ultimately I would not force you to work in a way you were uncomfortable with.